 This new policy agenda was introduced with the return to power of Netanyahu in 2009.
 Partly, it drew from the old sectorial logic of the more traditional right-wing programs, aiming to apply the same methods previously used on sectorial basis on the broad national level.
 For example, tax breaks were allocated on basis of partisan support.
-A Likud Mk said, “those town’s chose “Likud” and we have to remember that… we have to remember where are voters are.”.
-Moreover, government programs included some steps that, though inclusionary, were sectorial in essence, such as grants disproportionally given to Likud supporting municipalities.
-This approach was shared by Likud supporters, with one of its prominent mayors saying that the high percentage of votes for “Likud” in his town, was a sign of “gratitude”.
+A Likud Member of the Knesset (MK) said: "[T]hose towns chose Likud and we have to remember that… we have to remember where our voters are."
+Moreover, government programs included some measures that, though inclusionary, were sectorial in essence, such as grants disproportionally given to Likud supporting municipalities.
+Likud supporters endorsed this approach, with one of its prominent mayors saying that the high percentage of votes for Likud in his town was a sign of "gratitude."

-But those sectorial elements, while important politically and significant discursively, have only marginally affected most Israelis.
-The main policies in the last decade have been more universal, not in the sense of rebuilding a universal welfare system, but rather in the sense of shifting focus to labor market policy and consumer reforms, both universal and not sectorial in nature, aiming to increase wages and disposable income.
+However, those sectorial elements, while important politically and significant discursively, have only marginally affected most Israelis.
+The main policies in the last decade have been more universal in nature, not in the sense of rebuilding a universal welfare system, but rather of shifting focus to labor market policy and consumer reforms that are universal and non-sectorial in nature and aim to increase disposable income.

-The economic crisis that came with the burst of the “dot com” bubble and the Palestinian uprising in 2000, left wages low for years.
-On 2009, after a decade of wage stagnation (except for wages in the hi-tech sector), Netanyahu was elected a prime minister for the second time.
-While the trend of wage stagnation persisted through out Netanyahu seconed term, his 3’rd governments took proactive measures to increase wages and disposable income.
-In 2014, after negotiations between the treasury, employers and the “Histadrut”) the largest trade union in Israel), an agreement was made to increase the minimum wage from 4,300 to 5,000 Shekels over the course of 3 years.
-The agreement was updated and expended in 2017, pushing the Minimum wage to 5,300 Shekels, a total increase of 23 percent in 3 years.
+The economic crisis that came when the "dot com" bubble burst and at the time of the 2000 Palestinian uprising depressed wages for years.
+Netanyahu was elected a prime minister for the second time in 2009, after a decade of wage stagnation (except in the hi-tech sector).
+While the trend of wage stagnation persisted through out Netanyahu second term, his third government took proactive measures to increase disposable income.
+In 2014, after negotiations between the treasury, employers, and the Histadrut) the largest trade union in Israel), an agreement was made to increase the minimum wage from 4,300 to 5,000 Shekels over the course of three years.
+The agreement was updated and expanded in 2017, pushing the minimum wage up to 5,300 Shekels, a total increase of 23% in three years.

-Moreover, the minimum wage as a percentage of the average wage also went up from 41% to 44% between 2014-2017.
-This increase is especially notable because Since 2011 real average wages have gone up steadily, both in nominal and real terms.
+The minimum wage as a percentage of the average also went up from 41% to 44% between 2014 and 2017.
+This increase is especially significant because, since 2011, real average wages have gone up steadily, both in nominal and real terms.

-Those wage increases were significant by their own, but were made even more so with a series of consumer and taxation reforms aimed at increasing disposable income, lowering prices and increase buying power.
-Those reforms were among the most promminent and influential measures taken by the government, and its main tool alongside the minimum wage increase, to enact social change.
+These wage increases were significant on their own, but were enhanced by a series of consumer and taxation reforms aimed at increasing disposable income, lowering prices, and increase buying power.
+These reforms were among the most significant and influential measures taken by the government and were its main tools, alongside the minimum wage increase, to enact social change.

-Consumer and taxation reforms
+Consumer market and taxation reforms

-Two major "consumer-led" reforms and one major change in the taxation system were adopted in the decade between 2009-2019.
-The first reform, in the cell phone market, took place in 2012, led by Communication Minister, Moshe Kahlon.
-Kahlon was described in Bloomberg's profile as "an economic populist".
-Netanyahu himself famously and publicly asked his ministers to “be Kahlon’s”, urging them to pursue similar reforms.
+Two major "consumer-led" reforms and one major change in the taxation system were enacted between 2009-2019.
+Communications Minister Moshe Kahlon led the first reform, in the cell phone market that took place in 2012.
+Bloomberg's profile of Kahlon describes him as "an economic populist" and Netanyahu famously and publicly asked his ministers to "be Kahlons," thus urging them to pursue similar reforms.